uhlik/bpy/README.md

 Import/Export single mesh as Wavefront OBJ.

 Only active mesh is exported.
 Only single mesh is expected on import.
 Supported obj features: UVs, normals, shading, vertex colors using MRGB format (ZBrush) or so called 'extended' format when each vertex is defined by 6 values (x, y, z, r, g, b).
 Export is ~3x faster than built-in obj exporter and import ~2x.
+It lacks some features, but saves quite a bit time when you need to move high resolution mesh from blender to ZBrush and back a few times per hour while cleaning up scans.

 Comes with a few presets (created upon activation) for following workflow: import raw mesh obj from Agisoft PhotoScan, export raw mesh obj to ZBrush, import cleaned/uv unwrapped mesh obj from ZBrush, export cleaned mesh to Agisoft PhotoScan for texture generation.